Archaeology of the Historic World

 On this course you will learn through a combination of lectures, seminars, tutorials, practical classes, fieldwork, excavation, informal but scheduled one-to-one support, and self-directed learning, such as research, reading, and writing.

-All of these are supported by a virtual learning environment, Durham University Online (duo).
+All of these are supported by a virtual learning environment, Learn Ultra.
 Seminars, tutorials, and practical classes are much smaller groups than lectures, with tutorials often involving no more than eight students working with a professor or lecturer; seminars and practicals can be larger but are still small enough to allow one-on-one interaction with tutors.

 Practicals allow hands-on experience of the work professional archaeologists do.
 The same is true of fieldwork, which at Durham is fully funded, and consists of engaging in archaeological work in the field with members of academic staff.